February 10, 2021--We are grateful for everyday we are able to be here in person.

 Our COVID-19 response plan for managing active cases, contact tracing, and quarantine, following the Department of Public Health (DPH) guidelines to avoid spread within our community, continues to prove a wise course of action.
 All of our mitigation efforts are working, and overall, students continue to comply with the protocols.

 Communication and honest reporting of information also continues to be a measurement for success.
-We created a COVID-19 Dashboard - a report card of our school’s health that our community can view; the dashboard is updated weekly.
+The COVID-19 Dashboard, a report card of our school’s health, can be viewed by our parents on the resource page and is updated weekly.
 COVID-19 updates are also issued bi-weekly or more frequently, as needed.

-We returned to school after the Christmas break to a “YELLOW’ course of action on October 19.
-(See our School Reopening Plan HERE
+We returned to school after the Christmas break to a “YELLOW’ course of action on January 4, 2021 (See our School Reopening Plan HERE

 , describing Red, Yellow, and Green Courses of Action.)
 We will remain cautious, we will be flexible, and change course immediately, if necessary.
 We will keep in place our non-negotiable protocols, continuously reviewing events, activities, and school traditions that we would like to add back.
 We’ll do so cautiously, with COVID-19 mitigation strategies in place, following all necessary guidelines to keep our community healthy, and with the intention to keep our doors open for in-person learning, while enjoying as many of our traditional school activities as possible.

 Please continue to refer back to this page regularly for updated information on COVID-19 and our mitigation efforts at Pinecrest Academy.
 Questions can be directed to our COVID-19 Task Force Coordinator, Charlene Dougal, at email@example.com